Finesse/Asynchrony/README.md

 		Asyn.loop();
 	}

-#### Removing events
+#### Removing event listeners

 	void Asyn.remove(Asynchrony::identificator id, bool deleteListener = true)

 Parameters:
 * `Asynchrony::identificator id` Listener identificator given on listener adding.
-* `bool deleteListener` Whether listener object should be deleted and memory should be freed.
-Default is true.
-If listener was created using quick method, this parameter must be true, otherwise memory won't be freed and pointer to it will be lost.
+* `bool deleteListener` Whether listener object should be deleted and memory should be released.
+Default is `true`.
+If listener was created using quick method, this parameter must be `true`, otherwise memory won't be released and pointer to it will be lost.

 Example: